liferay/liferay-screens/ios/Documentation/UserPortraitScreenlet.md

 ## Delegate

-The `PortraitScreenlet` delegates some events to an object that conforms to the `PortraitScreenletDelegate ` protocol.
+The `UserPortraitScreenlet` delegates some events to an object that conforms to the `UserPortraitScreenletDelegate ` protocol.
 This protocol lets you implement the following methods:

-- `onPortraitResponse(image)`: Called when an image is received from the server.
+- `onUserPortraitResponse(image)`: Called when an image is received from the server.
 You can then apply image filters (grayscale, for example) and return the new image.
 You can return the original image supplied as the argument if you don't want to modify it.
-- `onPortraitError(error)`: Called when an error occurs in the process.
+- `onUserPortraitError(error)`: Called when an error occurs in the process.
 The `NSError` object describes the error.